Cancer Misdiagnosis Compensation Claims

 Read more about ways to fund a medical negligence claim.

 In most cases, to issue a claim with the Court, you have three years from the date your cancer should have been diagnosed or the date your cancer was actually diagnosed.

 However, every delay in diagnosis or misdiagnosis claim is different.
 Our lawyers will advise you about the relevant time limit for your particular case.
 If a loved one has died, you usually have three years from their date of death to bring a claim.

 Getting the necessary documents and independent expert evidence to bring a cancer misdiagnosis claim takes time.
 We therefore always recommend that you speak to a specialist medical negligence solicitor as soon as possible.

 Case study | £99,000 for delay in diagnosis of pelvic tumour

 Cancer misdiagnosis FAQs

-For missed diagnosis or late diagnosis of cancer to be considered negligent, we will need to show that your GP or Consultant should have seen the signs of cancer and referred you for treatment earlier.
+For missed diagnosis or late diagnosis of cancer to be considered negligent, we will need to show that your GP or hospital clinician should have seen the signs of cancer and referred you for treatment earlier.